Admission and Affordability

 • Does Crossroads offer scholarships?

-While there are no scholarships at Crossroads, grants through our Affordability Program are allocated based upon financial ability.
+While there are no scholarships at Crossroads, grants through our Affordability Program are allocated based upon financial need.
 Please see the Affording Crossroads page for more detailed information.
 Socio-economic diversity is one of the School’s founding commitments.
-Crossroads dedicates over $10 million in grants to families from a wide range of income brackets, benefitting one in four students.
+Crossroads dedicates over $10 million in grants to families from a wide range of income brackets, benefiting one in four students.

 • Does knowing a current parent or Trustee at Crossroads help an applicant’s chance of admission?